• EN

 Imagine you are standing on a hill outside Jerusalem.
 You're still overwhelmed by everything that has happened in recent days—Jesus' death, the shock of the empty tomb, and then the overwhelming joy and confusion of seeing him alive again.
 You do not fully understand what is happening when it begins, but suddenly Jesus is taken from your sight.
 Your eyes are searching the place where he was just a moment before.

 In the account found in Acts 1, Jesus' disciples watch as Jesus is taken from their sight.
-An event shaped by love, memory, and uncertainty about what comes next.
+This event on Ascension Day is shaped by love, memory, and uncertainty about what comes next.

 The ascension of Jesus was the disciples' last moment with their precious friend.
 The last time they saw him before Jesus returned to heaven.
 For many Christians all over the world, Ascension Day reminds them of this wonderful historical moment.